-- On February 28, the Monegasque government confirmed that an individual was diagnosed as the first case in the country and that the individual was admitted to a hospital in Nice, France for further treatment. - An increased public police presence will be witnessed in Monaco during the two week Easter Holiday period from April 14.
-Fines of up to 200 EUR may be issued for those not following restrictions. - Movement restriction will stay in place until May 3.
-A nightly curfew will be in effect between 22:00-05:00, as of April 15.
+- On February 28, the Monegasque government confirmed that an individual was diagnosed as the first case in the country and that the individual was admitted to a hospital in Nice, France for further treatment. - The Minister of State, Serge Telle, tested positive for COVID-19 on March 16. - Prince Albert of Monaco, the Head of State, was tested positive for COVID-19 on March 19.